kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most appropriate option from the list above.

 ### Q34
-A 6-year-old boy, weighing 15 kg, presents with a few days history of limp.
-He complains of intermittent right hip and thigh pain, of which he has previously had less severe episodes.
+A *6-year-old boy*, weighing *15 kg*, presents with a few days *history of limp*.
+He complains of *intermittent right hip and thigh pain*, of which he has previously had *less severe episodes*.
-#### Answer: A. Osteomyelitis - ?
+#### Answer: A. Osteomyelitis - *FALSE* = B. Perthes’ disease
+- Perthes’ disease is most likely Dx
+	It is most common in *boys aged 5-7* years who are *small for their age*
+- Pain tends to be vague - they can have had similar *previous episodes*

 ### Q35
-A 6-year-old boy presents with a 2-day history of left hip and thigh pain.
-He had a recent sore throat which has now resolved.
+A 6-year-old boy presents with a *2-day history* of left hip and thigh pain.
+He had a *recent sore* throat which has now resolved.
 He is apyrexial.
-On examination internal rotation is decreased.
-His WCC is 7 × 109/l, erythrocyte sedimentation rate (ESR) is 2 mm/h and C-reactive protein (CRP) is 2 mg/l.
+On examination *internal rotation is decreased*.
+His WCC is 7 × 10^9/l, erythrocyte sedimentation rate (ESR) is 2 mm/h and C-reactive protein (CRP) is 2 mg/l.
-#### Answer: F. Tubercular arthritis - ?
+#### Answer: F. Tubercular arthritis - *FALSE* = E. Transient synovitis
+- Transient synovitis is a diagnosis of exclusion - *always rule out septic arthritis*
+- In this case, transient synovitis is the most likely diagnosis
+	- Child is *systemically well*
+	- Recent *Hx of viral illness* (and **normal bloods**)
+	- *Loss of internal rotation*, making this diagnosis most likely

 ### Q36
-A 2-year-old boy with a chest infection is pyrexial and cries on all movements of the right leg.
+A 2-year-old boy with a *chest infection* is *pyrexial* and *cries on all movements* of the right leg.
-#### Answer: C. Septic arthritis - ?
+#### Answer: C. Septic arthritis - TRUE
+- Septic arthritis is the most likely cause in this child
+	- Source for *haematological spread* of infection
+ 	- Child is *systemically unwell*, and
+	- There is *pain on all movements* of right leg

 ### Q37
-A 14-year-old boy, weighing 70 kg, presents with pain in the right thigh and knee and a decreased range of abduction.
+A *14-year-old* *boy*, weighing *70 kg*, presents with *pain* in the right *thigh and knee* and a *decreased range of abduction*.
-#### Answer: D. SUFE - ?
+#### Answer: D. SUFE (Slipped Upper Femoral Epiphysis) - TRUE
+- SUFE is more common in boys aged 14–16 years who are overweight
+- SUFE presents with *knee pain* and causes *loss of abduction*

-Q38-42: Theme: Fractured Neck of Femur
+Q38-42: Theme: Fractured Neck of Femur - LEARN
 --------------------------------------

 	A. Austin-Moore hemiarthroplasty